 While the scale of work in regions like this can sometimes be overwhelming, we have a clear plan that steadily increases coffee quality.

-Future steps will include working with farmers to improve their access to materials and knowledge of better farming practices.
+We plan to help make the supply chain more digitally connected.
+Future steps will also include working with farmers to improve their access to materials and knowledge of better farming practices.
 This means making fertilizer more accessible, encouraging farmers to plant shade canopies and more.
 We’re planning on building demonstration plots, input access sites across the region and training a new generation of skilled washing station staff.
 We know it will take time, but we have a strategy and are committed to realizing this vision.